TwilioQuest/twilioquest-dev-fundamentals/levels/tower_of_knowledge/objectives/fs-02-pwd/description.md

 </ul>
 </div>

-Now that you understand what a file path is, it's time to figure out where you're working from.
+Now that you understand what a filepath is, it's time to figure out where you're working from.
 Let's get into the terminal and find out!

 Open up the program `<%= isWindows ?
 "PowerShell" : "Terminal" %>`.
 You'll see a blank screen with a blinking cursor on it and not much else.
 This is your terminal!